Rebranding: Emergent situations

 Rebranding may also occur unintentionally from emergent situations such as “Chapter 11 corporate restructuring,” or “bankruptcy.”
 Chapter 11 is rehabilitation or reorganization used primarily by business debtors.
 It’s more commonly known as corporate bankruptcy, which is a form of corporate financial reorganization that allows companies to function while they pay off their debt.
 Companies such as Lehman Brothers Holdings Inc, Washington Mutual and General Motors have all filed for Chapter 11 bankruptcy.

 On July 1, 2009 General Motors filed for bankruptcy, which was fulfilled on July 10, 2009.
 General Motors decided to rebrand its entire structure by investing more in Chevrolet, Buick, GMC, and Cadillac automobiles.
 Furthermore, it decided to sell Saab Automobile and discontinue the Hummer, Pontiac, and Saturn brands.
 General Motors rebranded by stating they are reinventing and rebirthing the company as “The New GM” with “Fewer, stronger brands.
 Fewer, stronger models.
 Greater efficiencies, better fuel economy, and new technologies” as stated in their reinvention commercial.
 General Motors' reinvention commercial also stated that eliminating brands “isn’t about going out of business, but getting down to business.”

-Mergers and acquisitions

-Rebranding may also occur as a consequence of mergers and acquisitions, when organisations seek to present a unified identity, reduce confusion between legacy brands and signal strategic change to stakeholders.
-In these cases, the creation of a new name and visual identity can support the integration of different corporate cultures and portfolios into a single, coherent brand.

-For example, in June 2000 Bell Atlantic merged with GTE and simultaneously changed its corporate name to Verizon Communications, introducing a new brand to represent the combined telecommunications business in domestic and international markets.

-In the pharmaceutical industry, the 2000 merger of Glaxo Wellcome and SmithKline Beecham created GlaxoSmithKline (now GSK plc), with a unified corporate identity accompanying the consolidation of research, manufacturing and marketing operations under a single brand.
-The 2021 combination of Fiat Chrysler Automobiles (FCA) and PSA Group resulted in the new automotive group Stellantis N.V., with the Stellantis name and logo introduced to represent the enlarged multi-brand portfolio.
-These examples illustrate how rebranding can function as a central element of post-merger integration and market positioning.